Rachel Bernstein LMFT, MSEd

 Have you left a manipulative relationship, cult, or high-control group and aren’t sure how to start over?

-This guided healing journal offers a clear framework for recovery, self-discovery, and renewed hope.
+This guided healing journal offers a clear framework for recovery, and self-discovery.
 It was written by Rachel Bernstein, LMFT, MSEd, a Licensed Marriage and Family Therapist with more than 30 years of experience helping survivors of narcissistic abuse, cults, spiritual abuse, toxic relationships, and high-demand groups.
-It draws on evidence-based counseling approaches, psychoeducation, and insights from Rachel’s internationally recognized indoctriNATION podcast, which has reached millions of listeners worldwide.
+It draws on evidence-based counseling approaches, psychoeducation, and insights from Rachel’s internationally recognized IndoctriNATION Podcast, which has reached millions of listeners worldwide.

 Who is this journal for?